Meeting with Eva Kristina Salameh

 - Order of exercises

 Today we met with Sofielundsskolan 4A.
-For the first time we had the lab meeting at our own location.
+For the first time we had realised the lab at our own venue.

 Exercise 1 (Warm up): “Border guard”